or4acle/JavaKotlinTranslatorAiSlop/README.md

 # JavaKotlinTranslatorAiSlop

-While messing with AI, i asked Gemini to make me a Java to Kotlin translator.
-(AI-SLOP.
-I WILL MAKE A BETTER VERSION SOON)
+Made with Gemini (sorry), this tool translate Java code into Kotlin code.
+"Built" with NodeJS.

+(fyi: i will make a human version soon, when i learn more things).